Father and son snagged 8 lobsters and 4 snapper. They hit shore with 10 citations

 But it was spearing lobsters, an illegal activity at any time of the year, that the sheriff’s office says drew the attention of Marine Deputy Wilfredo Guerra to Peter Verdi, 52, and 18-year-old Isaac Verdi.

-Guerra pulled his Yamaha Waverunner up to the Verdi’s boat near Toms Harbor Channel Bridge at mile marker 60.5 and checked out the family’s dive bags.
+Guerra pulled his Yamaha Waverunner up to Verdi’s boat near Toms Harbor Channel Bridge at mile marker 60.5 and checked out the family’s dive bags.

 “Both bags revealed a total of eight undersized, illegally wrung and out-of-season lobster,” the sheriff’s office said in a statement.
 “An inspection of their cooler revealed four more speared and undersized mangrove snapper.”